Symplectic homology and the Eilenberg-Steenrod axioms: Applications

+{Now the assumption of index-positivity and the fact that the orbits $\gamma_i$ are contractible implies $\CZ(\gamma_i)+n-3>0$.
+This contradicts the fact that $p\geq 1$, and proves case (ii).}

 The proof in case (i) is very similar.
 We again consider $(a,b)$ and $H$ as above, where $H$ is now defined on the $2$-sided completion $\wh{W}$ rather than $\wh{W}_F$.
 We define the Floer differential for $H$ by counting Floer cylinders between orbits $x_\pm$ in $\wh{W}$.
 This is well-defined because SFT type breaking of Floer cylinders at the negative end of $\wh{W}$ is ruled out by exactly the same argument as in case (ii).
 In contrast to case (ii) where this was automatic, we now must also show that the Floer differential squares to zero.
 For this, we must rule out SFT type breaking of Floer cylinders connecting orbits $x_\pm$ of index difference $2$.
-If such breaking occurs the argument in case (ii) leads to $p\geq 1$ orbits $\gamma_i$ satisfying
+If such breaking occurs {the argument in case (ii) directly leads to a contradiction in the hypertight case, while in the index-positive case it leads to $p\geq 1$ contractible orbits $\gamma_i$ satisfying}

 Under the stronger hypothesis $\CZ(\gamma_i)+n-3>1$ this is again a contradiction and case (i) is proved. \end{proof}

 This proposition leads to the definition of homological invariants of hypertight or index-positive contact manifolds,